yannickseurin/crypto-book/src/cryptographic-notions/games-models-and-assumptions.md

 \[
  \advantage{\adv}{game}(\secpar) = \negl(\secpar).
 \]
-In the special case where the advantage of any algorithm is zero, one says that the game is *perfectly hard* (this is mostly used for [commitment schemes](./commitment-schemes.md) that can be perfectly hiding or perfectly binding).
+In the special case where the advantage of any algorithm is zero, one says that the game is *perfectly hard* (for example, a [commitment scheme](./commitment-schemes.md) that can be perfectly hiding or perfectly binding).

 When we simply say that a game is hard, it usually means computationally hard (but this should always be clear from the context).